 Tien dagen lang worden honden, maar ook katten, op gruwelijke wijze om het leven gebracht.
 De honden worden dagenlang gemarteld voordat ze worden gedood.
 Vaak door ze te koken, te verbranden of te villen.
-Het is voor deze dieren de hel op aarde!
 De autoriteiten van Yulin verdedigen dit festival door te beweren dat dit traditie is, maar het hondenvleesfestival bestaat echter pas enkele jaren.

-Het verslag van onze vrouw in Yulin, Nikki Botha, is hier te lezen (Engels).
+Het verslag van waarnemer in Yulin is hier te lezen (Engels).

 Yulin 2018, dag 4